-I’ve already stolen that approach and I’m two days into my own tracking.
+I’ve already stolen that approach and I’m a few days into my own tracking.
 What has surprised me so far is the motivating factor of an upward-ticking clock as I track my creative hours throughout the day (as opposed to a downward-ticking clock that I’ve often used in the past for Pomodoro-style work sessions).

 Watching those minutes and hours add up throughout the day is satisfying.